 The chocolate truffle and merengue truffle served in liquid nitrogen were highlights of the dessert courses.

 Last but not least, there's a moment at the end of the meal when rose petals are offered, just as I experienced my first time at El Cielo restaurant.
-You're instructed to rub the flower petals on your hands.
-The natural oils act as a moisturizer, leaving your hands feeling soft.

-Related: Best Restaurants in Medellin
+Related: Best Restaurants in Medellín

-Once again, I couldn't resist asking to see the kitchen.
-Someone suggested I take a photo with the chefs; everyone came together.
-Typing this now, I realize it's not just a souvenir from my latest visit.
+As I type this now, I realize it's not just a souvenir from my latest visit.
 It's an opportunity to share some of the faces behind the food and experience.

 It takes a team to run a restaurant, and chef Barrientos has shown a skillful ability to put together team after team to run his ever-expanding restaurant empire.
-And as if that's not enough for the 38-year-old chef and entrepreneur, he promotes peace through cooking via his foundation that works with ex-soldiers and FARC guerrillas.

-El Cielo Restaurant introduced molecular gastronomy, tasting menus, and fine dining as sensory experiences in Medellin, Colombia.
+El Cielo Restaurant introduced molecular gastronomy, tasting menus, and fine dining as sensory experiences in Medellín, Colombia.
 As such, I'll always have fond memories of my meals there.

 Visit El Cielo Restaurant